Bello e impossibile

 "Bello e impossibile" ('Handsome and Impossible') is a song composed by Gianna Nannini and Fabio Pianigiani and performed by Gianna Nannini.
-The single peaked at second place on the Italian hit parade, being awarded double platinum.
-It was also awarded platinum in Austria and Switzerland, and gold disc in Germany.
+The single peaked at second place on the Italian hit parade, being certified double platinum.
+It was also certified platinum in Austria and Switzerland, and gold in Germany.
 Mexican singer Alejandra Guzmán covered the song for her debut album Bye Mamá (1988).
 Croatian and Yugoslav rock band Jura Stublić & Film recorded a cover, entitled "Lijepo, lijepo, neopisivo", for their compilation album Greatest Hits Vol. 2 (1996).